maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Sinclair BASICs use `RAND` as a short form for `RANDOMIZE`.

 GW-BASIC has the additional oddity that if the *aexp* is left out, it will pause and ask the user for a seed value similar to an `INPUT` statement.
-To get the same behavior as other dialects, where it uses the clock as a seed, one uses the `RANDOMIZE TIMER` variation, which is not (currently) supported in RetroBASIC.
+To get the same behavior as other dialects, where it uses the clock as a seed, one uses the `RANDOMIZE TIMER` variation.

 #### Notes: